 We’ll talk about how to create photo-worthy perches and backyard bird photography set-ups.
 Artistic elements will be covered, including how to create set-ups that result in visually appealing images, tips on composing bird photographs, the best lighting for photographing birds, and other key issues regarding getting good images of these quick-flying subjects.

-I’ll provide in-depth instruction regarding the ideal placement of set-ups, perches, feeders, etc. so that the birds will be in the best position(s) for photography and good (read: non-distracting and smooth) backgrounds.
+I’ll provide in-depth instruction regarding the ideal placement of set-ups, perches, feeders, blinds, etc. so that the birds — and you — will be in the best position(s) for photography and good (read: non-distracting and smooth) backgrounds.

 Equipment obviously plays a key role in getting good images — both photography equipment AND that related to attracting birds to your backyard.
-Therefore, we’ll spend a lot of time focusing on those topics, including taking a look at your special needs given the type of yard you have, where you live, and your budget constraints.
+Thus, we’ll focus also on those topics, including taking a look at your special needs given the type of yard you have, where you live, and your budget constraints.